apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/create_an_apecloud_mysql_cluster_on_aws.md

    kbcli kubeblocks install --set loadbalancer.enabled=true
    ```

+   * `--set snapshot-controller.enabled=true` option enables KubeBlocks to use EBS snapshot for backup and restore and this option is required for the deployment on AWS.

-   If you want the node outside the Kubernetes cluster (the node should be within the same VPC) to visit the database cluster created by KubeBlocks, use `--set loadbalancer.enabled=true` option as the above command does.
+   * If you want the node outside the Kubernetes cluster (the node should be within the same VPC) to visit the database cluster created by KubeBlocks, use `--set loadbalancer.enabled=true` option as the above command does.
 For more details on installation, refer to [Install/Uninstall kbcli and KubeBlocks](../install_kbcli_kubeblocks/install_and_unistall_kbcli_and_kubeblocks.md).

-   ***Result***<br>
+   ***Result***

-   This command installs the latest version in your Kubernetes environment since your kubectl can connect to your Kubernetes clusters.
+   This command installs the latest version in your Kubernetes environment since your `kubectl` can connect to your Kubernetes clusters.

-2. Run the command below to verify whether KubeBlocks is installed successfully.
+2. Run the YAML files below to apply for EBS resources and enable backup.
+   * Apply for EBS resources:
       ```
+      $ kubectl apply -f - <<EOF
+      kind: StorageClass
+      apiVersion: storage.k8s.io/v1
+      metadata:
+       name: gp3
+       annotations:
+       storageclass.kubernetes.io/is-default-class: "true"
+      allowVolumeExpansion: true
+      provisioner: ebs.csi.aws.com
+      volumeBindingMode: WaitForFirstConsumer
+      parameters:
+       type: gp3
+      EOF
+      ```
+   * Enable backup:
+     ```
+     $ kubectl apply -f - <<EOF
+     apiVersion: snapshot.storage.k8s.io/v1
+     kind: VolumeSnapshotClass
+     metadata:
+       name: csi-aws-vsc
+       annotations:
+       snapshot.storage.kubernetes.io/is-default-class: "true"
+     driver: ebs.csi.aws.com
+     deletionPolicy: Delete
+     EOF
+     ```
+3. Run the command below to verify whether KubeBlocks is installed successfully.
+   ```
    kubectl get pod
    ```

-   ***Result***<br>
+   ***Result***

    Four pods starting with `kubeblocks` are displayed.
 For example,
    ```
    NAME                                                  READY   STATUS    RESTARTS   AGE